-The app also features real-time weather data on campus so you can time your arrival to miss the afternoon thunderstorms we tend to get here in the summer.
+The app features real-time weather data on campus so you can time your arrival to miss the afternoon thunderstorms we tend to get here in the summer.

 Good parking habits begin early.
 Register your vehicle early.

-This is the earliest you can move into the residence halls.
-Once the residence halls open, you may check in and pick up your key at any time afterwards.
 When you arrive to your residence hall, you must have a picture ID (FSUCard or Driver’s License) available.
 You must be present to sign for and receive your room key.
 Find your assignment on the myHousing portal.

 Even though classes are not in session during check–in week, the University is open for business and staff and faculty are actively preparing for your arrival.
 Check–in is a busy time for the University, and the parking lots and streets by residence halls can become congested.
 The following guidelines will help make your check-in experience positive while allowing University operations to function.

 You are encouraged to download the FSU Tranz app for your iOS or Android smartphone for availability in the campus parking garages.